Stray / Lost Dogs

-A dog is a stray if it’s unaccompanied and off the property or land where the owner keeps the dog.
-When a dog strays it can distress people who fear dogs, the owner and the dog.
-Neighbourhood Environment officers may reunite dog and owner if they have time and resources.
+A dog is a stray if it is unaccompanied and off the property or land where the owner keeps the dog.
+Neighbourhood Environment Officers may reunite a dog and owner.
+There is a £25 fee for this service.
 They can impound any stray dog for its own safety and take it to our kennels.
 An impound fee of £35 for the first day or part thereof and £12 per day thereafter will be charged..

-If you find a stray dog you should report it to us and we will arrange to collect it.
+If you find a stray dog you should report it to the Neighbourhood Environment Team and we will arrange collection.
 It is a criminal offence not to report a stray.
-When reporting a stray dog, you need to tell us:
+When reporting a stray dog, you should tell us:

 - the time, date and location where you found the dog